mebble/birdwatch/README.md

     - [x] different error feedback for the different kinds of errors
     - [ ] fork me
     - [ ] user card profile image placeholder
-    - [ ] graphic placeholders for noUser, loadingData and dataLoadErr states